About MBR and GPT Disk

 It can make full use of a very large size to break the 2TB limit of MBR disks.

 GPT disks allow an almost unlimited number of partitions.
-Though Windows implementation restricts the number to 128, it is completely sufficient for using.
+Though Windows implementation restricts the number to 128, it is completely sufficient for use.

-There nearly isn’t any limitation to the size of partition.
+There is almost no partition size limit here.
 The sector is numbered by a 64-bit integer.
-A partition with such number of sectors, can it be small?
+A partition with a such number of sectors, can it be small?

 Every partition on GPT disk can have a name which is different from partition label.

 Why Do You Need to Convert MBR Disk to GPT Disk or GPT Disk to MBR Disk?

 As for the differences between MBR disk and GPT disk, you may need to convert GPT to MBR disk, or convert MBR to GPT disk for better usage.